Civil society groups sidelined at first-ever Philippine pavilion at COP28

 Concerned groups who penned the statement include the Philippine Movement for Climate Justice, Caritas Philippines, Center for Energy, Ecology, and Development, Greenpeace Philippines, among others.

-“Unfortunately, it is clear that the inclusion of vulnerable communities and civil society is not a priority of the delegation, and the pavilion’s execution,” the statement read.
+“Unfortunately, it is clear that the inclusion of vulnerable communities and civil society is not a priority of the delegation, and the pavilion’s execution,” said the statement.

 The annual climate talk has a pavilion space where parties can host events, meetings, and office accommodations.
 This is the first time that the Philippines is hosting its own pavilion.